The Sandman Reader III: Dream Country

 October 1990

-“Dream Country” ended on a sad note with “Façade” in issue #20.
-This story featured Death rather than Morpheus, focusing on the sad life of a forgotten super-hero named Element Girl.
+“Dream Country” ended on a sad note with “Facade” in issue #20.
+This story featured Death rather than Morpheus, focusing on the sad life of a forgotten superhero named Element Girl.

 The story ended on an additional down note by featuring the Mulligan character seeming to follow up with Element Girl.
 Readers – and Element Girl – would never know if he had somehow been interested in a romance.
-Regardless, that final bit of story was a gut punch.
+Regardless, that final bit of the story was a gut punch.

-Although Element Girl remained dead in the ongoing DC Universe mythos, Gaiman did return to the character for his contribution to the “Wednesday Comics” project at DC in the 2009.
+Although Element Girl remained dead in the ongoing DC Universe mythos, Gaiman did return to the character for his contribution to the “Wednesday Comics” project at DC in 2009.
 That story featured a throwback to her silver age-era glory days.